 Environmental toxins and chemicals (these include some drugs) can be triggers.
 Blood sugar imbalances can be another important trigger.

 Stress can be another trigger and if ignored can torpedo your progress.

 In my practice we take you through all of these steps and we teach you along the way how to identify what your unique set of issues, triggers and solutions are.

 Then we create an action plan and help guide you out of the woods.
 You can heal your Hashimoto’s, but healing requires acceptance, and it requires adopting a new lifestyle that will support your body and your immune system and that will provide you with the foundation to get lasting results.

 And last but not least, remember to have fun.
 To laugh and enjoy the life you have.
 There is a lot in this struggle that is not fun, but what we try to do is to empower you with the knowledge you need, but also make it enjoyable and entertaining.

 Because there’s nothing worse than doing all this work and not being able to enjoy the process.
 A sense of humor can be healing all by itself.

-Lastly, I offer a free 30 minute Hashimoto’s Healing Discovery Session.
+Lastly, I offer a 30 minute Hashimoto’s Healing Discovery Session.
 In it you can share where you are and where you want to be.
-I can help by giving you some suggestions that will help right away and we can discuss which others ways or programs or services may be able to help.
+I can help by giving you some suggestions that will help right away and we can discuss which other programs or services may help you reach your goals.

 I look forward to chatting with you!